 Perhaps the highlight of the event, however, was the sight of the !Gubi Family, off stage and half out of their traditional costume but still adorned with their traditional jewellery, dancing to Toby’s DJ set and the one from Whirl-Y-Gig veteran Monkey Pilot.

-The fusion set between legendary dance music producers The Orb and the Kakatsitsi Master Drummers from Ghana, which was premiered on the West Holts Stage at Glastonbury Festival in 2013 to great acclaim.
+The fusion set between legendary dance music producers The Orb and the Kakatsitsi Master Drummers from Ghana was premiered on the West Holts Stage at Glastonbury Festival in 2013 to great acclaim.

 Programmer of the West Holts Stage, Steve Symons, said of the set :